lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 No specific date, at your earliest convenience.
 <=
 Hi [Name], just a heads-up!
 I've deployed it to the prod-parallel env​ and all looks good.
 Created the Jira ticket, and we're targeting next weekend​ for the Prod release (pending CAB review).

+#### Example 6
+<
+There won’t be any additional charges to include a Cookie Banner for the APEX Website.
+The vendor wants to confirm if the attached video shows what we are looking for, and if we have any requirements for the Cookie Banner.
+>
+Can you clarified with the vendor on the followings: xxxxx
+Kindly request the vendor to confirm whether the above enhancements can be implemented, and whether any technical limitations apply.
+>
+Following our discussion with the vendor a month ago, I would like to check on the progress of the cookie banner implementation.
+Please let me know the current status and any next steps.
+<
+Vendor has identified two plugins that may be used to support the request.
+Both plugins are free for use on one domain, unless advanced features are required.
+Vendor has also confirmed that logs can be recorded for CookieYes.
+If the CookieYes watermark on the cookie banner is acceptable, this can be used as a free feature and no payment will be required.
+Appreciate if you could discuss with management and advise which option we should proceed with.
+Please find comparison table below:xxxx
+>
+We will proceed with the free version of CookieYes, and the watermark on the cookie banner is acceptable.
+<
+Thank you.
+We have conveyed (the message) to/Informed/Notified/Communicated to/Relayed to the vendor to proceed with the free version of CookieYes.

 ## TICKETS